50% Off Installation: Spring Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 1.Get a Reference

-Just think about it, would you go with the chain restaurant that blast commercials on your television nightly or when you want a great meal, would you go to the new local restaurant that your friends rave about Monday morning at work?
+<p><p>Just think about it: would you choose a chain restaurant with constant TV ads, or would you prefer the local spot your friends rave about Monday?
 Why should choosing a contractor being any different?

 If you are new to a community and do not have this avenue, look on trusted websites.
 Companies like GAF have what’s called GAF Master Elite Roofing Contractors.
 These are contractors that the manufacture GAF trusts to install a manufacture backed lifetime warranty (only 2% of roofing contractors in the nation qualify for this!).
 Another trusted resource is Angie’s List which has the Super Service Award only give to companies which have maintained “A” ratings for customer reviews.